From Soil To Science To DIY

 Nutrition information is automatically calculated, so should only be used as an approximation.

-Refrigerate cooked waffles in an airtight container up to 3 days.
+Refrigerate fully cooled waffles in an airtight container up to 3 days.

-Freeze with parchment between waffles up to 2 months.
+Freeze in a single layer, then store with parchment between pieces for up to 2 months.

 Higher fiber